Skip to main content

 Module description

-This compulsory course is taught mostly through pre-sessional modules in September, and aims to ensure that you have the basic quantitative techniques for the MSc programme.
+This module is taught mostly as three pre-sessional parts in September, and will ensure that you have the basic quantitative techniques for the MSc programme.
 If you are studying part-time, you review basic mathematics in September and study static and dynamic optimisation later in the academic year.
 Prior to the start of the second year, you review statistical techniques.
-Full-time students cover all modules in one year.
+Full-time students cover all parts in one year.
+The three parts are:

 1. Mathematics